Medical Laboratory Technician (MLT) Pathway Program

 All candidates must:

-• Currently work at least 72 scheduled hours per pay period at a partner site within the UVM Health Network (part-time/per diem employees are not eligible).
+• Work at least 72 scheduled hours per pay period as a current employee of a laboratory department within the UVM Health Network (part-time/per diem employees are not eligible).

 • Be in good standing with no corrective actions above a counseling level.